thehunmonkgroup/jester/help/intro.md

--- intro
-jester.help_map.intro = {}
-jester.help_map.intro.description_short = [[A high-level introduction to the way Jester works.]] jester.help_map.intro.description_long = [[Jester is VoIP toolkit for FreeSWITCH written in Lua.
-The goal of Jester is to provide a standardized set of tools that allow you to accomplish most of the common tasks you'll face when putting together phone trees, voicemail systems, etc.  And, if Jester can't do something you need, it's modular, extensible design allows you to easily add the functionality in a way that not only you but others can benefit from!]]
+# A high-level introduction to the way Jester works

+Jester is VoIP toolkit for FreeSWITCH written in Lua.
+The goal of Jester is to provide a standardized set of tools that allow you to accomplish most of the common tasks you'll face when putting together phone trees, voicemail systems, etc. And, if Jester can't do something you need, it's modular, extensible design allows you to easily add the functionality in a way that not only you but others can benefit from!

--- intro -> run
-jester.help_map.intro.run = {}
-jester.help_map.intro.run.description_short = [[How to run Jester.]]
+## How to run Jester

-jester.help_map.intro.run.description_long = [[Jester is designed to be executed as a standard lua script from the FreeSWITCH dialplan.
+Jester is designed to be executed as a standard lua script from the FreeSWITCH dialplan.
 The general format is as follows:
     <action application="lua" data="jester/jester.lua <profile> <sequence> [arg1],[arg2],...,[argN]"/>

 Jester also has an extensive help system, which can be accessed in one of three ways: